jameslamb/bigforecast/README.md

 Alias=influxd.service
 ```

 Next, we need to configure InfluxDB to take HTTP traffic over its public IP.
-Do do this, we'll edit `influxdb.conf`.
+To do this, we'll edit `influxdb.conf`.
 Find the `http` section and pass your Influx node's public IP address in the settings.

 ```
 sudo vi /etc/influxdb/influxdb.conf